theandrew168/sbs-website/content/posts/ideas-for-maximizing-riscvs-potential.md

 You are now limited to the "common denominator" of database functionality.
 That useful SQLite-only feature is now lost.
 It is possible that explicitly choosing SQLite for the project may have been a better option.

+I want to enable and encourage other developers to explore bare-metal development.
+By investing in the RISC-V ISA and its ecosystem, we no longer need an abstration over the assembly language by which it speaks.
+RISC-V assembly can be a new foundation for future servers, programs, and operating systems.